mebigfatguy/hashshmash/README.md

  * excessive allocations of collections

- To use, apply the aspect to your code with an ant task such as:
+ To use, apply the aspect to your code with an ant task such as this:

     &lt;target name="aspects"&gt;